-This Glitzy Purple Wedding Was the Perfect Ode to Prince
+This Glitzy Purple Wedding Is the Perfect Ode to Prince

 Sondatre first came across Lesley's photo on an online dating site and was instantly drawn in by her "smile that could melt a tub of ice," she told the photographer.
 The two met for an official dinner date after a few phone conversations, which was when their love really took off.
 They talked for hours and hardly even touched their food because they were laughing so much.